godotengine/godot-docs/classes/class_audiostreammicrophone.rst

 Plays real-time audio input data.

+.. rst-class:: classref-introduction-group

 Description
 -----------

-When used directly in an :ref:`AudioStreamPlayer<class_AudioStreamPlayer>` node, ``AudioStreamMicrophone`` plays back microphone input in real-time.
+When used directly in an :ref:`AudioStreamPlayer<class_AudioStreamPlayer>` node, **AudioStreamMicrophone** plays back microphone input in real-time.
 This can be used in conjunction with :ref:`AudioEffectCapture<class_AudioEffectCapture>` to process the data or save it.

 \ **Note:** :ref:`ProjectSettings.audio/enable_audio_input<class_ProjectSettings_property_audio/enable_audio_input>` must be ``true`` for audio input to work.
 See also that setting's description for caveats related to permissions and operating system privacy settings.

+.. rst-class:: classref-introduction-group

 Tutorials
 ---------